mstksg/advent-of-code-2020/reflections.md

 part2 = knapsack 3 2020 .
 S.fromList
 ```

-And we could go on, and on, and on! :)
+And we could go on, and on, and on!

+Definitely very unnecessary, but it does shave my time on Part 2 down from
+around 2ms to around 30μs :)

 ### Day 1 Benchmarks